 Determination of Eligibility

 In an attempt to further lighten the regulatory burden on smaller farms, Congress wrote into the law that produce farms with average annual food sales of less than $500,000 over the previous three years may be eligible for a qualified exemption (QE).
-Again, note that because of inflation, this is $543,998 in 2017 dollars.
+Again, note that because of inflation, this number is increased each year..

 It is important to understand that, in contrast to criteria for coverage, which is based on average annual gross produce sales, QE eligibility is based on three-year average annual farm food sales.
 This means that in addition to gross receipts for fruits and vegetables, sales of grains for human or animal consumption, animals raised for human food, dairy products, and farm-processed food products are also factored in.
 This may be a particularly important factor for highly diversified farms where a variety of agricultural food and feed products are produced.
 A further requirement for QE eligibility is that more than half of the average annual food sales must be made directly to qualified end users (QEU).
 FDA defines QEUs in either of the following ways:

 - Consumers who purchase food directly from a farmer such as at a farmers market or farm stand, over the Internet, or at a community supported agriculture (CSA) operation

 - Retail grocery stores or food service establishments (restaurants) that are located in the same state as the farm where the produce was grown or within 275 miles of the farm (note that indirect sales where the produce is resold, such as to distributors, warehouses, and fresh-cut processors, do not fall into this category)

 “Eligibility for a qualified exemption is based on average annual total food sales.”